Detection of relativistic fermions in Weyl semimetal TaAs by magnetostriction measurements: Methods

-\textbf{Sample characterization.} All samples (No.\,1, No.\,2, No.\,3) used in this study were obtained from the same growth batch.
-The residual-resistivity ratio of typical sample RRR\,=\,{$\rho_{300\,\rm{K}}$}/$\rho_{2\,\rm{K}}\,\simeq$\,12 was determined from a zero-field resistance measurement along the $c$ axis.
-The transverse magnetoresistance MR of about 39 600\% was measured at 9\,T and 2\,K. These parameters are in good agreement with the published literature values, and observed Shubnikov-de Haas oscillations, which were reproduced on multiple samples, point at good quality of our TaAs single crystals.
+\textbf{Sample characterization.} All samples used in this study were obtained from the same growth batch.
+The residual-resistivity ratio of typical sample RRR\,=\,{$\rho_{300\,\rm{K}}$}/$\rho_{2\,\rm{K}}$\,$\simeq$\,12 was determined from a zero-field resistance measurement along the $c$ axis.
+The transverse magnetoresistance MR of about 39 600\% was measured at 9\,T and 2\,K (Supplementary Fig. 2).
+These parameters are in good agreement with the published literature values, and hence point at good quality of our TaAs single crystals.

 \textbf{Magnetostriction measurements.} The angle-dependent field-induced length change was measured with a commercial capacitance dilatometer which enables a length resolution of 0.02\,$\AA$ \cite{Kuchler2}.
 The magnetostriction of the three rectangular TaAs samples having a length of approximately 1.7\,mm was studied along the [100] and [001] directions.
 We performed the magnetostriction measurements down to 25 mK in a dilution refrigerator (Kelvinox\,400 HA, Oxford Instruments) inserted into a superconducting magnet for fields up to 16\,T. A field-sweep rate as small as 0.5\,mTs$^{-1}$ was used, and the highest temperature of our experiments was 4.2\,K.